2004 Iraq spring fighting: First Battle of Fallujah

 Coincidentally, the offensive against Fallujah started on the same day that the Shia uprising began.
 In response to the killing of the four Americans on March 31 and intense political pressure, the U.S. Marines commenced Operation Vigilant Resolve.
 They surrounded the city with the intent of capturing the individuals responsible for the killings, as well as others in the region who might have been involved in the insurgency or terrorist activities.
 It was planned that the Iraqi National Guard would fight alongside the U.S. Marines in the operation, but on the dawn of the invasion they discarded their uniforms and deserted.
 Heavy fighting lasted until April 9, 2004, when, again under enormous public pressure, the offensive was called off because of great civilian losses.
 At that point, the Marines had only managed to gain control of about 25 percent of the city.

 Battle of Ramadi

 During the fighting in Anbar there was also a major insurgent attack on the city of Ramadi on April 6, 2004, which began when a force of 300 insurgents attacked Marine patrols throughout the city in an attempt to relieve pressure on Fallujah.
-In heavy street fighting over four days 16 U.S. Marines and an estimated 250 insurgents were killed.
+In heavy street fighting over four days 16 U.S. Marines and an estimated 250 insurgents lost their lives.